AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ### Performance Testing

-I needed a way to measure the performance so I implemented a frames-per-second (FPS) monitor by measuring the time between each console window update (period).
+I needed a way to measure the performance so I implemented a frames-per-second (fps) monitor by measuring the time between each console window update (period).
 The frequency of console window updates could then be calculated as 1/period.
 Setting the ```Sleep``` period to 16ms between prints would result in approximately 60Hz if we assume the character are instantly displayed, however this is far from the case.

+In the following tests the object count and fps monitor can be seen at the bottom of the window.

 #### Test Case 1